 9.3.
-Requirements for Registration holders.
+Requirements for Registration holders

 As soon as a registration holder intends to make a public announcement relating to information on pharmacovigilance concerns concerning the use of a therapeutic good, and in any event at the same time or before the public announcement is made, the registration holder is required to inform the DRAP.
 Registration holders shall ensure that information to the public is presented objectively and is not misleading.
-Registration holder may also inform DRAP if it becomes aware that a third party (see intends to issue communications that could potentially impact the risk-benefit balance of therapeutic good in Pakistan.
+Registration holder may also inform DRAP if it becomes aware that a third party intends to issue communications that could potentially impact the risk-benefit balance of therapeutic goods in Pakistan.
+Likewise, NPC in some cases may also communicate with registration holders through different means such as letters or web announcements when a signal is detected or if a response of the registration holder is required on the detected signal.